tidymodels/tidymodels.org-legacy/content/learn/models/coefficients/index.markdown

 Here is where some glmnet-related complexity comes in: we know that each resample and each value of `mixture` will probably produce a different set of penalty values contained in the model object. _How can we look at the coefficients at the specific penalty values that we are using to tune?_

 The approach that we suggest is to use the special `path_values` option for glmnet.
-The details are described in the [technical documentation about glmnet and tidymodels](https://parsnip.tidymodels.org/reference/glmnet-details.html#arguments) but this parameter will assign the collection penalty values used by each glmnet fit (irregardless of the data or value of mixture).
+The details are described in the [technical documentation about glmnet and tidymodels](https://parsnip.tidymodels.org/reference/glmnet-details.html#arguments) but this parameter will assign the collection of penalty values used by each glmnet fit (regardless of the data or value of mixture).

 We can pass these as an engine argument and then update our previous workflow object: